Mannathi Mannan: Soundtrack

-The music composed by Viswanathan–Ramamoorthy, with lyrics by Kannadasan and A. Maruthakasi.
+The music composed by Viswanathan–Ramamoorthy.
 The song "Aadatha Manamum" is based on Latangi raga.

 Release and reception

 Mannathi Mannan was released on 19 October 1960, during Diwali.
 It was previously scheduled for 30 September.
 The Indian Express wrote "the story could have been very well developed in a different way [..]
 Anyway the picture is replete with romance, dance and fight" and praised the performances of star cast including Padmini.
 Kanthan of Kalki called it a very ordinary film, but good by Ramachandran standards.
 Despite facing competition from Kairasi, Petra Manam, and Paavai Vilakku, released on the same day, the film became a commercial success.
-Historian Randor Guy wrote the film "achieve cult status and remembered for the melodious music, meaningful lyrics and dialogue, the dances by Padmini, Ragini and Anjali Devi and the impressive performance by MGR, and the opening song, 'Acchham Enbathu' helped MGR become a cultural icon".
+It achieved cult status in Tamil cinema, and the song "Achcham Enbadhu Madamaiada" helped Ramachandran become a "cultural icon".